Exponential Decay of Correlations for Finite Horizon Sinai Billiard Flows: Mollification operators and embeddings

 For $f \in \cC^0(\Omega_0)$ and $\psi \in \cC^\alpha(\Omega_0)$ with $|\psi|_{\cC^\alpha(\Omega_0)} \le 1$, we must estimate $\int_{\Omega_0} f \, \psi \, dm$.
 To estimate this, we decompose Lebesgue measure over the Poincar\'e section $\cM$ defined in Section~\ref{defspace}.

-Our first step is to decompose $\cM$ into boxes foliated by a smooth family of map-stable curves.
+Our first step is to decompose $\cM$ into boxes foliated by a smooth family of homogeneous map-stable curves.
+(For the present lemma, it would be enough to consider a smooth family of map-stable curves, the further decomposition into homogeneous curves is useful in view of the proof of Lemma~\ref{mollbound1} below.)
 On each connected component $\bH_{k,i}$ of $\bH_k$, $k > k_0$, we define a smooth foliation $\{ V_\xi \}_{\xi \in E_{k,i}}$ of map-stable curves; indeed, we may choose a foliation of straight line segments due to the global stable cones for the map.
 Using this foliation, we desintegrate the probability measure $\bar{m} = \bar{c} dr d\vf$ into $c' d\bar{m}_{V_\xi} d\xi$, where $c'$ is a constant depending smoothly on the angle between the foliation of stable curves and the boundary of $\bH_k$, and $\bar{m}_V$ is arclength measure on the curve $V$.
 On the set $\bH_{k_0} := \cM \setminus \cup_{k > k_0} \bH_k$, we perform a similar decomposition, after first subdividing the space into boxes $B_i$ which are foliated by parallel stable line segments of length at most $L_0$.

 Next, we lift this decomposition to $\Omega_0$.
 For $k > k_0$, define

 and $H_{k_0}^{0-} = \Omega_0 \setminus \cup_{k > k_0} H_k^{0-}$.
 Over each box $B_i$ define the flow region $B_i^{0-} = \{ Z \in \Omega_0 : P^+(Z) \in B_i \}$.